brokenkernel/blog/content/posts/Second-Language-Acquisition.md

 > Language Learning

-The result of direct instruction in the rules of language.
+Conscious knowledge of the rules of language.

 > Communicative Skill